 To apply for financial aid, all students should complete the Free Application for Federal Student Aid (FAFSA).
-This form may be obtained from the CSUS Financial Aid office and from other colleges, universities, and high schools throughout the nation.
+This form may be obtained from the CSUS Financial Aid office and from other colleges, universities, and high schools throughout the nation, or online at www.FAFSA.ED.GOV.
 This single application will determine the student's need for financial aid programs (excluding scholarships) available at CSUS, including student loans.
 Please note that you must reapply for financial aid each academic school year.